fzao/DYPOP/app/md/a_propos_1_en.md

 output: html_document
 ---

-### **Details on the dataset used to build the model**
+### **Details on the model dataset**

-<font size="4">The development of the trout population dynamics model, the results of which we share here, was based on **428 fish samplings, carried out on 40 sections of French watercourses** including 19 in a short-circuited section downstream a hydroelectric dam.
-The details of these samplings are given below.</font>
+<font size="4">The development of the trout population dynamics model  was based on **428 fish samplings, carried out on 40 sections of French rivers** including 19 in bypassed sections of hydroelectric dam.
+Details of these sampling reaches are given below.</font>

-<font size="4">The 40 study stretches were sampled 4 to 20 times between 1990 and 2013, in summer or early fall (the median date for sampling is September 10).
-The **geographic distribution** of these sections is presented opposite.</font>
+<font size="4">Between 4 and 20 surveys were conducted per reach in summer or early fall between 1990 and 2013.
+The location of the 40 reaches is presented opposite.</font>